skx/evalfilter/README.md

 # See Also

-This repository was put together after [experimenting with a scripting language](https://github.com/skx/monkey/), and writing a [BASIC interpreter](https://github.com/skx/gobasic).
+This repository was put together after [experimenting with a scripting language](https://github.com/skx/monkey/), and writing a [BASIC interpreter](https://github.com/skx/gobasic) along with a [FORTH interpreter](https://github.com/skx/foth/).

 I've also played around with a couple of compilers which might be interesting to refer to: